imroc/req-website/content/en/docs/examples/handle-exceptions-with-middleware.md

 ```

 * The `APIError` struct represents the format of the server-side API error response, implements the go error interface, and converts the API error message in json format into a human-readable error string.
-* Pass the `APIError` struct into `SetCommonError`, indicating that if it is an error response (status code >= 400), the response body will be automatically unmarshal to the struct.
+* Pass the `APIError` struct into `SetCommonErrorResult`, indicating that if it is an error response (status code >= 400), the response body will be automatically unmarshal to the struct.
-* Add `RequestMiddleware` to `OnBeforeRequest` to enable request-level dump for all requests (stored in memory, not printed out, get dump content when needed).
 * Add `ResponseMiddleware` to `OnAfterResponse` to handle exceptions uniformly.
 If a underlying error occurs (such as a network error, or the response body format error causes unmarshal to fail), the subsequent logic is ignored; If it is an error response, the `APIError` struct will be thrown to the caller as a go error; If it is neither an error response nor a successful response (usually the status code is less than 200), it means that the behavior of the server is abnormal, and the dump content is written to the error and thrown to the caller.

 Next, add `GetUserProfile` to Client: